 Other Meatball options:

 - 1/2 medium zucchini grated – squeeze out excess water with paper towel

-- 2 tbs sundried tomatoes packed in oil finely chopped
+- 2 tablespoon sundried tomatoes packed in oil finely chopped

 - 2 cloves garlic crushed

 - 1 tablespoon Worcestershire sauce